NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

   - Resources that are bundled together can only be cached as much as the least cacheable resource.
 We discussed this earlier in the section [Caching the static portions of webpages](#caching-the-static-portions-of-webpages) where dynamic content is loaded separately from static content to enable the caching of the static content.
   - If a resource is loaded on multiple pages, inlining it in the HTML documents leads to it being downloaded multiple times, and potentially also being cached multiple times.
   - When a single resource inside a bundle is updated, the bundle is updated as a unit, and users have to download the whole thing again.
 - Bundling resources together also gives them all the same priority, which can lead to worse loading performance.
-We will revisit properly prioritizing resources in the section [Loading resources at the right time](#loading-resources-at-the-right-time).
+We will revisit properly prioritizing resources in sections [3.3.
+Preloading](#33-preloading), [3.4.
+Deferring non-critical resources](#34-deferring-non-critical-resources) and [3.5.
+Lazy loading](#35-lazy-loading).

 Because of the performance drawbacks of bundling, [some optimization tools](https://www.modpagespeed.com/doc/) implement the opposite optimization: outlining, i.e., extracting inlined elements into their own files.